Khovic/Complete-Pipeline/README.md

 Afterwards, The pipeline will perform the following
  - Run MYSQL stateful set with 1 primary and 2 secondary pods, as well it will provision GP2 storage for our MYSQL database.
  - Automatically increment version of our app.
- - Build the app and create a docker image for further deployment of our app, then push it to a private ECR.
+ - Build the app (as found in /app/) and create a docker image for further deployment of our app, then push it to a private ECR.
  - Deploy the app to our cluster in a 3 pod replicaset for high availability, using our own helm chart (java-mysql-app as found in Kubernetes/).
  - If deployment successful it will push the dockerized app to a public DockerHub repository.
  - Update github /app/build.gradle with the latest app version.